Need help with the Common App Additional Information section? Enroll in our college application boot camp to get the counseling and advising you need.

 - For example, if you tell a sad story just to gain sympathy that is not genuine, it will reflect poorly on your application.

-- The Additional Information section is not a place to continue or expand on your personal essay.
+- The Additional Information section is not a place to continue or expand on your personal statement.

 - Make sure that anything you add is distinctly different from the topics you covered in other writing portions of the Common App.